angelolc/backend-technical-test-v2/README.md

 - **GET /api/v1/pilotes/orders**: Searches all the orders related to the clients whose data matches the given parameters.
 E.g.: All orders of clients whose name contains an 'a'.
 This is a secured operation so authentication is required first.

 ## Security
-In order to use the search orders operation authenticate with the following user:
+In order to use the search orders operation authenticate via basic authentication with the following user:
 - username: admin
 - password: password